streamlit/docs/content/kb/index.md

     bold="Installing dependencies."
     href="/knowledge-base/dependencies"
   >
-    If you run into problems installing depedencies for your Streamlit apps, we've got you covered.
+    If you run into problems installing dependencies for your Streamlit apps, we've got you covered.
   </InlineCallout>
   <InlineCallout
     color="orange-80"